Vamos a la playa (Righeira song): Reception and analysis

 Arne Siegmund of Watson reviewed the video in 2018, and commented that the video combined "synthesizers, colourful ties and men dancing funny."

 Balázs Barbi of Nők Lapja pointed out the video for its "depressing" atmosphere through the apocalyptic vision that constituted it.
 The neon colours, reddened faces and the appearance of the two singers seemed to make "the video easier to interpret", she added.

 Live performances

 On 1 May 2023, Johnson Righeira performed the song as part of the annual May Day concert at Piazza di San Giovanni in Laterano in Rome.

 Cover versions and usage in media

 Yugoslav schlager music group Opatijski suveniri released a cover of "Vamos a la playa" in 1983 under the Jugoton label.
 It was composed in Serbo-Croatian but the original title was kept for the chorus.
 The song was re-released in 2018 under the 2 LP vinyl compilation "Socialist Disco: Dancing Behind Yugoslavia’s Velvet Curtain 1977-1987".

 Pierre Littbarski performed "Vamos a la playa" in the fifth season of the German singing television series The Masked Singer.
 He was eliminated from the competition in week two.

+An electronic music cover/parody of "Vamos a la playa" was used at the 2026 Winter Olympics, held in Milan and Cortina D'Ampezzo — mainly at the opening ceremony, featuring artists dressed as caricatures of opera composers Giuseppe Verdi, Gioachino Rossini, and Giacomo Puccini — reworked as a viral pop anthem for the games.